Iditarod Trail: Nome serum run

 In the winter of 1925, a deadly outbreak of diphtheria struck fear in the hearts of Nome residents.
 Winter ice had closed the port city from the outside world without enough serum to inoculate its residents.
 Serum from Anchorage was rushed by train to Nenana and picked up by a sled dog relay.
 Twenty of Alaska's best mushers and their teams carried the serum 674 mi from Nenana to Nome in just over 127 hours.

 This was to be one of the final great feats by sled dogs.
 Within a decade, air transport replaced the sled dog team as the preferred way to ship mail.
 With downturns in gold mining, most of the roadhouses closed, boom towns emptied, and the Iditarod Trail fell into disuse.

 A partnership effort re-opens the Iditarod Trail

-Forest and tundra reclaimed the Iditarod Trail for almost a half a century until Alaskans, led by Joe Redington Sr., reopened the routes.
+Forest and tundra reclaimed the Iditarod Trail for almost a half a century until Alaskans, Joe Redington Sr., Gleo Huyck, and Tom Johnson, reopened the routes.
 To draw attention to the role dogs played in Alaska's history, Redington and his friends created an epic sled dog race from Anchorage to Nome.
 The Iditarod Trail Sled Dog Race ultimately revived dog mushing in Alaska and around the world.
 After years of effort by Redington and the Alaska Congressional delegation, the Iditarod was designated as a National Historic Trail in 1978.